 - A21.
-HKSQC 1 (or national requirements that are at least as demanding) requires firms to establish policies and procedures for the timely completion of the assembly of audit files.
+HKSQC 1 requires firms to establish policies and procedures for the timely completion of the assembly of audit files.
 An appropriate time limit within which to complete the assembly of the final audit file is ordinarily not more than 60 days after the date of the auditor's report. - A22.
 The completion of the assembly of the final audit file after the date of the auditor's report is an administrative process that does not involve the performance of new audit procedures or the drawing of new conclusions.
 Changes may, however, be made to the audit documentation during the final assembly process if they are administrative in nature.
 Examples of such changes include: - Deleting or discarding superseded documentation. - Sorting, collating and cross-referencing working papers. - Signing off on completion checklists relating to the file assembly process. - Documenting audit evidence that the auditor has obtained, discussed and agreed with the relevant members of the engagement team before the date of the auditor's report. - A23.
-HKSQC 1 (or national requirements that are at least as demanding) requires firms to establish policies and procedures for the retention of engagement documentation.
-The retention period for audit engagements ordinarily is no shorter than five years from the date of the auditor's report, or, if later, the date of the group auditor's report. - A24.
+HKSQC 1 requires firms to establish policies and procedures for the retention of engagement documentation.
+The retention period for audit engagements ordinarily is no shorter than five years from the date of the auditor's report, or, if later, the date of the group auditor's report.
+The date of the group auditor's report. - A24.
 An example of a circumstance in which the auditor may find it necessary to modify existing audit documentation or add new audit documentation after file assembly has been completed is the need to clarify existing audit documentation arising from comments received during monitoring inspections performed by internal or external parties.

-&lt;sup>13 HKSQC 1, paragraph 45.
+14 HKSQC 1, paragraph 45

-HKSQC 1, paragraph A54.
+15 HKSQC 1, paragraph A54

-&lt;sup>15 HKSQC 1, paragraph 47.
+16 HKSQC 1, paragraph 47

-&lt;sup>16 HKSQC 1, paragraph A61.
+17 HKSQC 1, paragraph A61